fallen-icarus/cardano-swaps/README.md

 In order to mint beacons with this redeemer, **all of the following must be true**:

-1. The first asset in the sorted trading pair is asset1 and the second asset is asset2.
-2. Only the beacons for the target trading pairs can be minted/burned - even if they are being burned, they must appear in the redeemer.
-3. The token names for the corresponding beacons must be:
-    `sha_256( asset1_id ++ asset1_name ++ asset2_id ++ asset2_name )`
-4. The beacons are minted to an address whose payment credential is of the universal spending validator for one-way swaps.
+1) The beacons must go to an addres protected by the dApp validator script.
-5. The beacons are minted to an address with a staking credential (either a pubkey or a script).
+2) The beacons must go to an address using a valid staking credential.
+3) The UTxOs with the beacons must have the proper value:
+    a) Exactly three kinds of beacons: pair beacon, asset1 beacon, and asset2 beacon.
-6. The beacons must be stored individually (i.e., 1 per UTxO) at the address.
+    b) The beacons must correspond to the beacons in the datum.
+    c) There must be exactly 1 of each beacon.
+    d) The UTxO must have asset1 and/or asset2.
+    e) No extraneous assets are in the UTxO.
+ADA is always allowed.
-7. The datum of the output containing the beacon must have the proper inline datum:
+4) The beacons must be stored with the proper inline `SwapDatum`:
-      - `beaconId` == this policy id
+    a) `beaconId` == this policy id.
-      - `beaconName` == `sha2_256( ask_policy_id ++ ask_asset_name )`
+    b) `pairBeacon` == sha2_256(asset1_id ++ asset1_name ++ asset2_id ++ asset2_name)
-      - `asset1Id` == `CurrencySymbol` of asset1.
+    c) `asset1Id` == asset_id of asset1 for that trading pair.
-      - `asset1Name` == `TokenName` of asset1.
+    d) `asset1Name` == asset_name of asset1 for that trading pair.
-      - `asset2Id` == `CurrencySymbol` of asset2.
-      - `asset2Name` == `TokenName` of asset2.
+    e) `asset1Beacon` == sha2_256(asset1_id ++ asset1_name).
+    f) `asset2Id` == asset_id asset2 for that trading pair.
+    g) `asset2Name` == asset_name asset2 for that trading pair.
+    h) `asset2Beacon` == sha2_256(asset2_id ++ asset2_name).
-      - `forwardPrice` denominator > 0.
+    i) `forwardPrice` denominator > 0
-      - `forwardPrice` > 0.
+    j) `forwardPrice` > 0
-      - `reversePrice` denominator > 0.
+    k) `reversePrice` denominator > 0
-      - `reversePrice` > 0.
+    l) `reversePrice` > 0
-7. The beacons must be stored with asset1 and/or asset2.
-8. No extraneous assets can be stored in the swap UTxO.
+    m) asset1 < asset2

+The validator will assume that the trading pairs are sorted which is why asset1 must be less than asset2.
+Asset1 and asset2 cannot be the same asset.

-Once the beacon is minted to the swap address, the spending script does not allow closing the swap *unless* the beacon is being burned.
-This prevents beacons from being sent to unrelated addresses.
+Once the beacons are minted to the swap address, the spending script does not allow closing the swap *unless* the beacons are being burned.
+This prevents beacons from being sent to unrelated addresses and guarantees the integrity of the off-chain queries.

-All swaps must be stored with the proper beacon.
-Due to this requirement, the absolute minimum possible value for a swap UTxO to have is about 1.8 ADA - this is if the offer asset is ADA.
-This minimum value can be reclaimed upon closing the swap so it should be thought of as a deposit. **All open swaps require a deposit of at least 1.8 ADA.** While this behavior is due to the current protocol parameters, it is actually a good thing since it helps prevents denial-of-service attacks from having a lot of "zombie swaps" open (i.e., UTxOs where there is not enough of the assets for other users to swap).
+All swaps must be stored with the proper beacons.
+Due to this requirement, the absolute minimum possible value for a swap UTxO to have is about 2 ADA.
+This minimum value can be reclaimed upon closing the swap so it should be thought of as a deposit. **All open swaps require a deposit of at least 2 ADA.** While this behavior is due to the current protocol parameters, it is actually a good thing since it helps prevents denial-of-service attacks from having a lot of "zombie swaps" open (i.e., UTxOs where there is not enough of the assets for other users to swap).

 It is possible to open swaps for multiple different trading pairs in a single transaction.
 The minting policy is capable of still ensuring that all beacons are stored properly (with the proper value and datum).
 For example, since each beacon's datum is specific to that beacon, mixing up beacons and datums will cause the minting transaction to fail.

-This redeemer allows burning any beacons to enable composition with the `CloseOrUpdate` redeemer.
+The `CreateSwap` redeemer allows burning any beacons to enable composition with the `CloseOrUpdate` redeemer.
 More on this later.

 ##### Closing or Updating a Swap